 Tenants and leaseholder representatives

 The tenants and leaseholder forum works closely with us (Leicester City Council).
 It consists of 13 tenants and 2 leaseholders.
 This is to provide service changes and improvements working alongside senior managers within the housing department.
-It predates the leasehold forums that are held by the leasehold officers, who offer information regarding owning a leasehold property with Leicester City Council.

 If you are interested in becoming a forum representative please get in touch with us using the contact details below.

 If you are experiencing anti-social behaviour, you can report it and find out more on our anti-social behaviour webpage.

 For issues related to waste, bulk items collection and recycling, go to the recycling and waste page.

 If you are sub-letting your property, it is your responsibility to ensure that your tenant is aware of the fire safety procedures for the block.
 We advise you obtain your own landlords insurance to cover your property.